 James Bond first wears boots with his suits in Goldfinger in 1964.
 The popular style of boot at the time was the Chelsea boot, a tall ankle boot with elastic panels on the sides to allow the foot to fit though.
 It’s a variation on the Jodhpur boot, an equestrian boot that fastens with a strap and buckle.

 James Bond’s elastic boots in the 1960s are shorter than the Chelsea boot.
 While the Chelsea extends a few inches above the ankle, the tops of Bond’s ankle boots sit just at the top of the ankle joint like a shorter chukka boot does.
 A boot of their height is sometimes called a “bootie”.
 The lower height makes the boot easy to get on and off quickly, since Bond may need to put on or remove his boots at a moment’s notice.
+A similar boot appears in Thunderball with the brown suit and light grey suit.

 The elastic bootie is an update of the black casual shoes/moccasins (loafers) that Bond’s creator Ian Fleming specified the character to wear in his novels.
 In the On Her Majesty’s Secret Service novel, it is mentioned that Bond “abhorred shoe-laces”, hence why he wears casual shoes with his dark blue suits.
 The elastic bootie may not be a moccasin, but it avoids the laces that the original Bond did not like.

-Bond’s black elastic booties in Goldfinger are like short Chelsea boots in that they have elastic panels on the sides.
+Bond’s black elastic booties in Goldfinger and Thunderball are like short Chelsea boots in that they have elastic panels on the sides.
 The booties are made of two pieces: one over the toe and vamp and another that makes up the quarters and sits overs the instep.
 He wears these booties with his dark brown striped suit at Fort Knox as well as with his black sneaking-around outfit when he ends up on the laser table.

-With his suits in Thunderball, Bond wears a style of bootie made of three pieces: one on the toe and vamp and two for the two quarters on each side.
+With his grey flannel suit in Thunderball, Bond wears a style of bootie made of three pieces: one on the toe and vamp and two for the two quarters on each side.
 The vamp sits on top of the quarters and is connected under the vamp and across the instep with a piece of elastic.
 This type of bootie conceals the elastic for an elegant look.
 The black boot in Thunderball has a plain toe.

 The chukka boot is one of the most versatile styles of boots, which originated for the game of polo.
 It is an ankle-height boot, with height ranging from the top to the ankle to an inch or two higher, but it is shorter than Chelsea and Jodhpur boots.
 It has derby-style open lacing and laces up with two or three pairs of eyelets.